-Lenni Brenner now lives in New York City.
-See an article about his political activities in UC Berkeley in the 1960s.
+Lenni Brenner (1937-), born Lenni Glaser, now lives in New York City.
+See this article about his political activities in UC Berkeley in the 1960s and about how the Berkeley Free Speech Movement abandoned him in his time of need.

 He was arrested 4 times during civil rights sit-ins in the San Francisco Bay Area, and again during the Berkeley Free Speech Movement at the University of California in 1964.
 While in jail for his activities on the campus, he spent 4 days in intense discussion with Huey Newton, later the founder of the Black Panther Party.
 Subsequently he worked with Kathy Cleaver.
 More recently, in the 90s, he and Panther leader Bobby Seale defended their activities during the 60s on Morton Downey's TV show.